-The Company's unaudited condensed consolidated financial statements have been prepared in accordance with GAAP and pursuant to the rules and regulations of the SEC.
+The Company's unaudited condensed consolidated financial statements have been prepared in accordance with GAAP and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
 Accordingly, these condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2019 and the notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on March 23, 2020 (the "2019 Annual Report").
 The results for any interim period are not necessarily indicative of results for any future period.

 The unaudited condensed consolidated financial statements have been prepared on the same basis as the audited financial statements.
-In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position, the results of its operations, its statement of stockholders' equity, and its cash flows for the periods presented.
+In the opinion of the Company's management, the accompanying unaudited condensed consolidated financial statements contain all adjustments that are necessary to present fairly the Company's financial position as of March 31, 2020, the results of its operations for the three months ended March 31, 2020 and 2019, its statement of stockholders' equity for the three months ended March 31, 2020 and 2019 and its cash flows for the three months ended March 31, 2020 and 2019.
 Such adjustments are of a normal and recurring nature.
-The results for the three and nine months ended September 30, 2020 are not necessarily indicative of the results for the year ending December 31, 2020, or for any future period.
+The results for the three months ended March 31, 2020 are not necessarily indicative of the results for the year ending December 31, 2020, or for any future period.

 The accompanying unaudited condensed consolidated financial statements reflect the application of certain significant accounting policies as described below and elsewhere in these notes to the unaudited condensed consolidated financial statements.
-As of September 30, 2020, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the 2019 Annual Report.
+As of March 31, 2020, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the 2019 Annual Report.